ing-bank/probatus/docs/api/dataset.md

 The following features are implemented:

+- [BaseResemblanceModel][probatus.dataset.resemblance_modeler.BaseResemblanceModel]:
+  Abstract base class that provides core functionality for all resemblance models.
+Handles data preparation, model training, and performance evaluation.

 - [SHAPImportanceResemblance (Recommended)][probatus.dataset.resemblance_modeler.SHAPImportanceResemblance]:
-  The class applies SHAP library, in order to interpret the tree based resemblance model.
+  The class applies SHAP library to interpret tree-based resemblance models.
+Features multiple visualization options and detailed feature importance analysis.

 - [PermutationImportanceResemblance][probatus.dataset.resemblance_modeler.PermutationImportanceResemblance]:
-  The class applies permutation feature importance in order to understand which features the current model relies on the most.
+  The class applies permutation feature importance to understand which features the model relies on most.
 The higher the importance of the feature, the more a given feature possibly differs in X2 compared to X1.
-The importance indicates how much the test AUC drops if a given feature is permuted.
+The importance indicates how much the test performance drops if a given feature is permuted.

-## Implemetation
+## Implementation

 ::: probatus.dataset.resemblance_modeler